Check out the latest news on the Capacity and Condition Assessments

 Construction Update - Sanitary Sewers:

 During the summer of 2016, the Authority replaced the sanitary sewer serving the south side of the 300 block of Warren Street and extended the sanitary sewer approximately 300 feet in the 1800 block of Chain Street.
-The former will eliminate sections of damaged pipe while the latter will enable several properties that are currently on a septic system to connect to public sewers.
-The total cost of both projects is estimated to be $250,000.
+The former eliminated sections of damaged pipe while the latter enabled several properties to connect to public sewers.
+The total cost of both projects was $250,000.

 In August 2008 the Authority signed a Consent Order and Agreement (CO&A) Amendment with the Pennsylvania Department of Environmental Protection.
 The CO&A Amendment broke the collection system into geographic quadrants or "Quads" and established time frames for the investigation, rehabilitation and flow monitoring work to be done in each Quad with a goal of reducing the amount of rainwater or infiltration/inflow ("I/I") entering the collection system and ultimately the wastewater treatment plant (please review the information presented under the Infiltration and Inflow tab.)
 The CO&A Amendment mandates the completion of the work and the issuance of a final report by February 2019 documenting the amount of I/I removed from the collection system.

-- Televising of the majority of the sanitary sewer mains to determine the condition of the sewer.
-This has been completed.
+Televising of the majority of the sanitary sewer mains to determine the condition of the sewer.

-- Repair/replacement of sanitary sewer mains in critical condition.
-This has been completed in Quad 1.
+Repair/replacement of sanitary sewer mains in critical condition.

-- Rehabilitation of manholes, including manhole inserts to prevent rainwater from entering the manhole, new manhole covers, and the replacement of manhole frames and covers, as needed.
-This has been completed in Quad 1.
+Rehabilitation of manholes, including manhole inserts to prevent rainwater from entering the manhole, new manhole covers, and the replacement of manhole frames and covers, as needed.

-- Installation of inserts in the clean outs of the sewer pipe servicing individual properties.
-This work is ongoing in each Quad.
+Installation of inserts in the clean outs of the sewer pipe servicing individual properties.

 MEET THE TEAM

-All Authority Meetings are scheduled for the second Wednesday of each month in the Norristown Municipal Building at 6:45 pm.
+All Authority Meetings are scheduled for the third Wednesday of each month at 25 E. Marshall St 1st Flr at 6:00 pm.
 Any changes to the schedule will be noted below and advertised in advance in the local newspaper.
-Any person with a disability requiring a special accommodation desiring to attend the Norristown Municipal Waste Authority public meeting should contact the Municipality of Norristown at 610-270-0420 as early as possible prior to the meeting.
-The Municipality of Norristown will make every effort to provide a reasonable accommodation.
+Any person with a disability requiring a special accommodation desiring to attend the Norristown Municipal Waste Authority public meeting should contact the Sewer Authority at 610-270-3190 as early as possible prior to the meeting.
+The Norristown Municipal Waste Authority will make every effort to provide a reasonable accommodation.

-The next Authority Meeting will be held on June 12, 2019.
-CLICK HERE for the agenda.
+The next Authority Meeting will be held on Wednesday, March 20, 2024

 The sewer system serves approximately 9,500 customers in the Municipality.
 Sewer charges are no longer billed annually but are now billed on a monthly basis.
 The current sewer charges consist of a service charge and a consumption charge that is based on the amount of water used in the previous month as shown below as of December 1, 2016: